 —Excerpted from The Sunday Readings by Fr.
 Kevin O'Sullivan, O.F.M.

 Second Sunday of Lent, Station with Santa Maria in Domnica alla Navicella (St. Mary in Domnica):

-The Station at Rome is in the church of St. Mary in Domnica, on Monte Celio.
+The station church at Rome is in St. Mary in Domnica, on Monte Celio.
 Tradition tells us that in this basilica was the diaconicum of which St. Lawrence had charge, and from which he distributed to the poor the alms of the Church.

 Last Sunday we beheld Jesus as Man, suffering and conquering the three temptations.
 Today a faint glimpse of Jesus as God is a further Lenten incentive against discouragement or failure.

 We behold Moses, the lawgiver, pointing to the code of the Ten Commandments; Elias, the prophet, pointing to the creed of Divine Truth.
 "This is the will of God. . .walking" in the way of His Commandments (Epistle, applying your mind to Divine Truth, so that "you (may) learn how to possess (your) vessel in holiness."

 "Your sanctification (Epistle) is an interior obligation in your own private life; also exterior (Prayer), to the extent of helping your neighbor, for "the Lord is the avenger" of deception in everyday business (Epistle).

 —Excerpted from My Sunday Missal, Confraternity of the Precious Blood

 Proper for the Second Sunday in Lent.